FakhrulASA/Scoper/README.md

 <h3>With this codebase you will able to access file from your mobile without requiring permission or READ_EXTERNAL_STORAGE or WRITE_EXTERNAL_STORAGE which is restricted in Android 11 and beyond for only File managing related applications.</h3>

 To start with,
-Copy or clone this repository dev branch into your project, Then just startActivityForResult or use ActivityResultContracts.StartActivityForResult()
+Copy or clone this repository **1.0.0** release branch into your project, Then just startActivityForResult or use ActivityResultContracts.StartActivityForResult()
 ##
 ```